bhomik33/Competitive-Programming-Solutions/README.md

 # Competitive-Programming-Solutions
-Welcome to my solutins of Competitive Programming.
+Welcome to my solutions of Competitive Programming.
 Just do it!